August 28, 2016 by Robert Franklin, Esq, Member, National Board of Directors, National Parents Organization

 I posted this piece last Monday.
 It was about a thoroughly scurrilous op-ed by the president of the Iowa State Bar Association, one Skip Kenyon.
 Since the murder of a two-year-old boy, Mason Wycoff, the movement in the Hawkeye State in favor of shared parenting has gained momentum.
 That’s partly because Mason’s dad, Dillon Wycoff has gone public with his efforts to gain custody of Mason due to the risk posed by the child’s mother.
 Stephenie Erickson eventually murdered Mason and committed suicide.
 Dillon was unable to get the attention of anyone who could have helped save Mason’s life, so he’s arguing for shared parenting and more respect for fathers by family courts.

-August 22, 2016 by Robert Franklin, Esq, Member, National Board of Directors, National Parents Organization
+Robert Franklin, National Parents Organization